PrisonTeam/Prison/docs/knownissues_v3.2.x.md

 - Add a prestiges config option to auto add a zero rank entry for prestige ranks.

-- Convert AutoFeaturesConfig to a Singleton.
+- DONE: Convert AutoFeaturesConfig to a Singleton.
 GUI is having issues with consistency?
+  - The AutoFeaturesConfig is not a singleton, but there is now a wrapper that is.

 - Provide util functions that can run other commands for the players.
 Could be useful to for BlockEvents.